-Notwithstanding the provisions of Minnesota Rules, part 4655.5600, the minimum staffing standard for nursing personnel in certified nursing homes is as follows:
+The minimum staffing standard for nursing personnel in certified nursing homes is as follows:

 (a) The minimum number of hours of nursing personnel to be provided in a nursing home is the greater of two hours per resident per 24 hours or 0.95 hours per standardized resident day.
 Upon transition to the 34 group, RUG-III resident classification system, the 0.95 hours per standardized resident day shall no longer apply.

 (b) For purposes of this subdivision, "hours of nursing personnel" means the paid, on-duty, productive nursing hours of all nurses and nursing assistants, calculated on the basis of any given 24-hour period.
 "Productive nursing hours" means all on-duty hours during which nurses and nursing assistants are engaged in nursing duties.
-Examples of nursing duties may be found in Minnesota Rules, parts 4655.5900, 4655.6100, and 4655.6400.
+Examples of nursing duties may be found in Minnesota Rules, part 4655.6400.
 Not included are vacations, holidays, sick leave, in-service classroom training, or lunches.
 Also not included are the nonproductive nursing hours of the in-service training director.
 In homes with more than 60 licensed beds, the hours of the director of nursing are excluded.
 "Standardized resident day" means the sum of the number of residents in each case mix class multiplied by the case mix weight for that resident class, as found in Minnesota Rules, part 9549.0059, subpart 2, calculated on the basis of a facility's census for any given day.
 For the purpose of determining a facility's census, the commissioner of health shall exclude the resident days claimed by the facility for resident therapeutic leave or bed hold days.